swiftlang/swift-evolution/proposals/0390-noncopyable-structs-and-enums.md

 can capture and access the same local variables alongside the local context from which those captures were taken.
-Variables captured by escaping closures thus behave like class properties; immutable captures are treated as always borrowed both inside the closure body and in the capture's original context after the closure was formed.
+Variables captured by escaping closures thus behave like class properties; immutable captures are treated as always borrowed both inside the closure body and in the capture's original context.

 ```
 func escape(_: @escaping () -> ()) {...}